Watch-And-Help: A Challenge for Social Perception and Human-AI Collaboration: VirtualHome-Social

 \section{VirtualHome-Social}

-Building machine social intelligence for real-life activities poses additional challenges compared to typical multi-agent settings, such as far more uncontrained goal and action spaces, and the need to display human actions realistically for social perception.
+Building machine social intelligence for real-life activities poses additional challenges compared to typical multi-agent settings, such as far more unconstrained goal and action spaces, and the need to display human actions realistically for social perception.

 With that in mind, we create VirtualHome-Social, a new environment where multiple agents (including real humans) can execute actions concurrently and observe each other's behaviors.
 Furthermore, we embed planning-based agents in the environment as virtual humans that AI agents can reason about and interact with.

 In the rest of this section, we describe the observations, actions, and the built-in human-like agent provided in VirtualHome-Social.
 Appendix~\ref{sec:app_vh} includes more information.

-\textbf{Observation Space.} The environment supports symbolic and visual observations (Figure~\ref{fig:obs_action}a), allowing agents to learn helping behaviors under different conditions.
-The visual observations provide RGB, depth, semantic and instance segmentation, 3D skeletons and bounding boxes, while the symbolic observations is a state graph with each node representing the class label and physical state of an object, and each edge representing the relation of two objects.
-The environment also provides multiple views and supports both full observability and partial observability settings.
+\textbf{Observation space}.
+The environment supports symbolic and visual observations, allowing agents to learn helping behaviors under different conditions.
+The symbolic observations consist on a scene graph, with nodes representing objects and edges describing spatial relationships between them.

-\textbf{Action Space.} As shown in Figure~\ref{fig:obs_action}b, agents in VirtualHome-Social can perform both high-level actions, such as navigating towards a known location, or interacting with an observed object, and low-level actions, such as turning or moving forward for a small step.
-For actions involving interactions with entities (objects or other agents), an agent needs to specify the indices of the intended entities (e.g., ``grab $\langle 3 \rangle$'' stands for grabbing the object with id 3).
+\textbf{Action space}.
+Agents can navigate in the environment and interact with objects in it.
+To interact with objects, agents need to specify an action and the index of the intended object (e.g., ``grab $\langle 3 \rangle$'' stands for grabbing the object with id 3).
 An agent can only interact with objects that are within its field of sight, and therefore its action space changes at every step.
-When executing navigation actions, an agent can only move 1 meter towards the target location within one step.
-On average, an agent's action space includes 167 different actions per step.